Effective: September 2004

 handicapped space.
 Persons requesting a temporary handicapped permit must obtain such

-permit from Director of Student Health Services or Wellness Director.
-Permits thus
+permit from Director of Student Health Services and Employee Wellness or the Disability

 - The operator and/or owner of a vehicle shall be responsible for all violations recorded against the vehicle.

-- The Office of Facilities Services (Physical Plant) has sole authority for enforcement of the Vehicle Regulations.
+- Business Services (Business Office) has sole authority for enforcement of the Vehicle

 - Laws and Regulations: